SSQ/Coursera-Stanford-Algorithms-Specialization/README.md

 Course can be found in [Coursera](https://www.coursera.org/learn/algorithms-graphs-data-structures)

-More details about this course can be found in my [Github](https://github.com/SSQ/Coursera-Stanford-Graph-Search-Shortest-Paths-and-Data-Structures)
+Slides and more details about this course can be found in my Github [SSQ](https://github.com/SSQ/Coursera-Stanford-Graph-Search-Shortest-Paths-and-Data-Structures)

 - Week 1:
   - 10: Graph Search and Connectivity